Globular weak $\omega$-categories as models of a type theory

-\paragraph{Source and target of a ps-context.} The ps-contexts come equipped with a notion of source and targets, that mirror the corresponding notion on pasting scheme, presented in \secr{gm-def}.
-Following the proofs that we have given, one could already figure out how to define these, indeed, it suffices to use the correspondence of ps-contexts and pasting schemes in order to compute the source, or the target on a pasting scheme, and then use the correspondence in the other direction to get back a ps-context.
+\paragraph{Source and target of a ps-context.} The ps-contexts come equipped with a notion of source and target, which mirror the corresponding operations on pasting scheme, already presented in \secr{gm-def}.
+Following the proofs that we have given, one could already figure out how to define these: indeed, it suffices to use the correspondence of ps-contexts and pasting schemes in order to compute the source, or the target of a pasting scheme, and then use the correspondence in the other direction to get back a ps-context.
 We give here a direct computation by induction on the syntax of a ps-context of this process.
-We define for all $i\in\N_{>0}$ the \emph{$i$-source} of a ps-context $\GG$ induction on the length of $\GG$, by setting $\partial^-_i(x:\Obj) = (x:\Obj)$ and
+We define for all $i\in\N$ the \emph{$i$-source} of a ps-context $\GG$ induction on the length of $\GG$, by setting $\partial^-_i(x:\Obj) = (x:\Obj)$ and

 and similarly the \emph{$i$-target} of $\GG$ is defined by $\partial^+_i(x:\Obj) = (x:\Obj)$, and